Gateway and Gateway Class

 AKO creates one Layer-4 Avi

-virtualservice per Gateway object, and configures the backend Services as distinct Avi pools.
-The gateway object acts as an overlay over Service objects (of type
+virtualservice per Gateway object, and configures the backend Services as distinct Avi Pools.

 Note: Services of type

-LoadBalancer, will continue to create dedicated Layer 4 virtual services.
+LoadBalancer, will still create dedicated Layer 4 virtual services.

 GatewayClass aggregates a group of Gateway objects, similar to IngressClass, which aggregates a group of Ingress objects.